How to Make a To-do List you Love Instead of Hate!

 Step # 3.
 Estimate Your Time

-When you have tasks on your list highlighted in yellow, with a pen go back and next to each item write an approximate time for how long it will take to complete it.
+Go back to each task on your list that is highlighted in yellow.
+With a pen, write down next to each item the approximate time for how long it will take to complete it.
 By doing this it will allow you to more easily tuck these tasks into your schedule.

 This is the foundation of creating a realistic schedule and gets you off the hamster wheel.
 No more setting impossible goals, now you know you will have the time needed to complete a task all the way to done.